 The book is organized into chapters based on ratio categories, such as doughs, stocks, sauces, and custards.
 Each chapter starts with a basic ratio (such as 2 parts flour to 1 part liquid for a basic dough) and then provides variations and recipes that use that ratio.
 Ruhlman’s writing is clear and concise, and he provides helpful tips and tricks throughout the book.

-What sets Ratio apart from other cookbooks is that it’s not just a collection of recipes, but a guide to understanding the fundamentals of cooking.
+“Ratio” is not just a collection of recipes, but a guide to understanding the fundamentals of cooking.
 Ruhlman’s approach encourages experimentation and creativity, rather than rigid adherence to recipes.
 By understanding the ratios behind cooking, readers can make informed decisions about ingredient substitutions, and tailor recipes to their own tastes and preferences.

 Overall, Ratio is an essential cookbook for anyone who wants to become a better, more confident cook.
 Ruhlman’s approach is refreshingly simple and straightforward, and the book is a joy to read and use.
 Whether you’re a beginner or an experienced cook, Ratio will change the way you think about cooking and inspire you to experiment and create in the kitchen.